0tist/Learning-Iteratively/_posts/2020-03-31-my-first-blog.md

 layout: post
 description: A Series of Blog posts to share my learnings and insights during the Fast.ai course v4, hoping to help fellow learners. :)
 categories: [markdown]
-title: Learning Iteratively
+title: Iteration: 0

 ---
-# Iteration: 0
+# Introduction

 >"Our intelligence is what makes us human, and AI is an extension of that quality."
 --- Yann LeCun, Professor  NYU